isaracorp/Toolkit-Samples/xmssmt/README.md

 the signer does not save it after signing, the signer risks using the one time signature data multiple times which would destroy the security of the scheme.

-For XMSS^MT^, keys only need to be generated once, however, only a limited number of messages may be signed depending on the variant that is chosen by the signer during key generation.
+For XMSS<sup>MT</sup>, keys only need to be generated once, however, only a limited number of messages may be signed depending on the variant that is chosen by the signer during key generation.
 This variant also affects private key size and signature size.
 Each message and signature